-Many homegrown landlords, after coming through bad experience, sell the investment properties and swear never ever do it again.
+Many homegrown landlords, after coming through bad experiences, sell the investment properties and swear never ever do it again.
 I can really understand those folks.

 It's not a pleasure to find your apartment dirty as hell.
-It's not a pleasure to get rid of undesired tenants, and it's far not fun getting your monthly payment from irresponsible tenant who "conveniently" has forgotten about next month' payment.
+It's not a pleasure to get rid of undesired tenants, and it's far not fun getting your monthly payment from an irresponsible tenant who "conveniently" has forgotten about next month's payment.

 But, guys, it is an expected drawback of the RE business.
 If you are expecting that once in a while, you are unlucky and need to take some unpleasant measures, trust me, you will survive.

 You may need to incur extra expenses, but in the long run, you will be fine.

 What can you do to avoid it, or, if not completely avoid, but, perhaps, minimize it?